glotzerlab/spatula/docs/source/theory.rst

 group symmetry of projections of these points to a unit sphere (the BOOD).
 It is important to note that BOOSOP is not a measurement of Wyckoff site symmetry or crystalline point group symmetry.
 To compute a crystalline point group symmetry,BOOSOP should be measured at the location of the general position.
-General position which is a point in a crystal that does not transform with any symmetry operations.
+The general position refers to a point in a crystal that does not transform with any symmetry operations.
 Understanding this, a big strength of BOOSOP comes from its ability to interpret symmetry on a continuous scale, instead of a binary property.
 Symmetry is typically